Contents

 CIBC

-Just like the rest of the large banks, CIBC has the same prepayment charges.
-That being said, all of the big banks do have some alternatives to avoid a penalty.
+Like the other large banks, CIBC charges prepayment fees.
+That said, all the big banks offer alternatives to avoid penalties.

 When to Renew your Mortgage

 If refinancing is something you are interested in but don’t want to pay any penalties, look and see how much time is left in your mortgage term.
-With a closed mortgage you can refinance 120 days before the end of your mortgage term.
-If you are close to that time frame, then it may be worth it to start looking at your options.
+With a closed mortgage, you can refinance 120 days before the end of your mortgage term.
+If you are close to that time frame, it may be worth starting to look at your options.

-If there is longer than 120 days left in your mortgage term, it still may make the most sense to refinance.
-You may have no choice, but in other cases, even with a penalty, it makes the most financial sense.
-Before you make any decisions though it is best to check with your lender to see what kind of fees you may incur besides a prepayment penalty.
-There are other fees that may be involved such as:
+If there are more than 120 days left on your mortgage term, it may still make the most sense to refinance.
+You may have no choice, but in other cases, even with a penalty, it makes the most financial sense to do so before you make any decisions, though it is best to check with your lender to see what fees you may incur beyond a prepayment penalty.
+Other fees may be involved, such as:

 • Admin fees